hasura/graphql-engine/docs/graphql/core/schema/table-relationships/create.rst

 Tracking existing relationships inferred via foreign-keys
 ---------------------------------------------------------

-As mentioned in the Intro section above, relationships can be inferred via foreign-keys that exist in your database:
+As mentioned in the Introduction section above, relationships can be inferred via foreign-keys that exist in your database:

 .. rst-class:: api_tabs
 .. tabs::